cydonia1978/NomiKin-Discord/README.md

       1. Copy the generated URL at the bottom and open it in a web browser to add the bot to your Discord server
 1. Install Git if you haven't already got it: [Instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 1. Install Docker if you haven't already got it: [Instructions](https://docs.docker.com/engine/install/)
-1. Clone this repo: `git clone https://github.com/d3tourrr/NomiKin-Discord.git`
+1. Clone this repo: `git clone -b message-update https://github.com/cydonia1978/NomiKin-Discord.git`
    1. After cloning the repo, change to the directory: `cd NomiKin-Discord`
 1. Get your platform API token and companion ID
    * **FOR NOMI**